raunakab/raunakab.github.io/content/blog/2-buck2_builds_building_running_and_testing_software_with_no_prelude.md

 int main(void) { return 0; }
 ```

+Obviously very basic, but we don't need the code to be too complex right now.

+Okay, so now we have a source file with some basic `C` code inside of it.
+Now what?
+Well, we eventually want `buck2` to run a compile command for us, right?
-Now, if we were to invoke the compiler on this file manually, the command we would run is:
+So if we were to invoke the compiler on this file manually, the command we would run is:

 ```bash,linenos
 clang src/main.c -o main
 ```

 (assuming that we're using `clang`).
-That would produce an output binary, called `main`, that is placed inside of your current directory.
-You could even run that `main` binary; granted, it wouldn't do anything quite exciting since all we did was return `0` from our main function, but it's still technically an executable binary.

-Now, the whole point of this article is that we would like for *`buck2`* to issue that compile command for us; not for us to run that command manually each and every single time.
-So in order for `buck2` to understand that that is what we want it to run, we need to do two things:
+So our goal should be for us to write some build code in such a way that `buck2` will eventually end up running that exact command for us...

+The way we go about doing that is by:
-1. Define a "rule".
+1. Defining a "rule".
-2. Define a "target" that applies that "rule".
+2. Defining a "target" that applies that "rule".

+As soon as we do those above two things, `buck2` will know what to do when we ask it to "build our `C` file".
+Internally, it will run that exact, raw command for us!
+The nice thing is that `buck2` will give us a nice interface for us to build things, but internally, *it will be the one to invoke those ugly command line calls*.

-Let's tackle each one in order.
+With all of that being said, let's tackle each one of those tasks in order.

 <br>